Edward McCartan: Life

 In 1914, McCartan became the Director of the sculpture department of the Beaux-Arts Institute of Design in New York City.
 Eleanor Mary Mellon was among those he taught during his career.

 Posthumously honored by the National Sculpture Society, his public monuments were few—but the Eugene Field Memorial ("Winken, Blinken, and Nod") can still be found in the Lincoln Park Zoo, Chicago.

 McCartan's sculpture, The Nude, was stolen from the Grosse Pointe War Memorial in Michigan and was discovered at the bottom of the Detroit River eight years later.

 McCartan sculpted the 19th issue of the Society of Medalists, Peace in the New World/War in the Old World.
 Other work can be found at Brookgreen Gardens in South Carolina.
 New Jersey Bell Headquarters Building, a national historic site in Newark, New Jersey includes pilasters by the artist.
 He worked on a pediment for the Department of Labor Building, in 1934 to 1935.
 His work was also part of the sculpture event in the art competition at the 1932 Summer Olympics.

-He died in New Rochelle, New York, September 20, 1947 and is buried at St. Agnes Cemetery, Menands, New York.
+He died in New Rochelle, New York, September 20, 1947.